|

 women.
 A small rent is charged, with a portion

-rebated to the former foster youth upon his/her
+rebated to the former foster youth upon her

 successful graduation.
 A number of social